majdjadalhaq/Movie-Finder/README.md

 -   Internationalization (i18n) support for multiple languages.
 -   Progressive Web App (PWA) implementation for offline capabilities.

-## 📄 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ## 🙏 Acknowledgments

 -   **The Movie Database (TMDB)**: For providing an invaluable and comprehensive movie data API.
 -   **YouTube**: For enabling seamless integration of video trailers.
 -   **Font Awesome**: For the elegant and functional icon library.
--   **The Open Source Community**: For continuous inspiration, tools, and knowledge sharing.

 ---

 <div align="center">